Laurae2/R_Installation/README.md

 www-address=127.0.0.1
 ```

-Then `sudo reboot` your server to make changes stick.
+Then `sudo reboot` your server to make all the changes stick forever.
 Otherwise, they are not applied immediately.

+Now, you can use RStudio Server from your own desktop using a SSH tunnel and port forwarding to 8787.

 ### Step 15: Unhappy with R or Intel MKL